Jeff Fillion: Media – radio career

-Fillion began his career in his home town of Chicoutimi in the late 1980s working for CFIX-FM.
+Fillion began his career in his home town of Chicoutimi in the late 1980s, working for CFIX-FM.
 Most of his reputation comes from his stint, from 1997 to 2005, as morning man with radio station CHOI-FM in Quebec City, Quebec, Canada.
-He developed over time a strong following, and at his peak, had more than twice as many listeners as his nearest competitor.
 However, his very controversial and politically incorrect comments, combined with those of André Arthur, resulted in the Canadian Radio-television and Telecommunications Commission (CRTC) refusing to renew the station's licence in July 2004.
 The station and license were bought by RNC Media in June 2007 without interruption to its broadcasting.